The Cataclysm – more than a flood

 The womb of the earth did not bear,

-Vegetation did not sprout. [..]
+Vegetation did not sprout. […]

 When Genesis 7:11 refers to the eruption of all the fountains of the deep, the picture is of ‘water gushing forth uncontrollably from wells and springs which draw from a great subterranean ocean’ (Wenham 1987).
 Geologically, this is a much more credible picture.
 Had the deep in question been under the sea, the two bodies of water above and beneath the sea floor would have simply intermingled, with little net change in sea level.

 Finally, a few words on the range of the Hebrew word eres (‘earth’).
-It has three primary meanings: first, the whole planet, distinct from the heavens, as (for example) in Genesis 1:1, Job 26:7, Psalm 135:6f, 148:7, Haggai 2:6b; second, the dry land distinct from the seas, as in Genesis 1:10, Job 38:18, Psalm 24:1f, Proverbs 3:19, Isaiah 44:24; and third, a land or country, as in Genesis 2:11, 4:16, and 10:11.21 When God calls the dry land ‘earth’ in Genesis 1:10, the word has a different sense from the sense in Genesis 1:1.
+It has three primary meanings: first, the whole planet, distinct from the heavens (Gen 1:1, Job 26:7, Ps 135:6f, 148:7, Hag 2:6b); second, the dry land distinct from the seas (Gen 1:10, Job 38:18, Ps 24:1f, Prov 3:19, Isa 44:24); and third, a land or country (Gen 2:11, 4:16, and 10:11.21).
+When God calls the dry land ‘earth’ in Genesis 1:10, the word has a different sense from the sense in Genesis 1:1.

 - Where eres means dry land distinct from seas, it generally denotes the whole land (see examples above).
 This is particularly clear where there is an explicit contrast with seas or heavens: just as one does not here conceive of the seas or the heavens in two dimensions, so one does not think merely of the earth’s surface.

-- Genesis 6:13 and 9:11 refer to the destruction of the earth, not (as in Gen 6:7 and 7:23) of the ‘face of the earth’, or the ‘face of the ground’.
-Similarly, while the force of the Hebrew word (shachath) can vary from ‘mar’ or ‘corrupt’ to ‘destroy utterly’, depending on context, the use of the same word in 6:17 and 9:15, where it is equivalent to machah (‘blot out’), suggests that complete destruction is intended.
+- Genesis 6:13 and 9:11 refer to the destruction of the earth, not (as in Gen 6:7 and 7:23) of the ‘face of the earth’, or the ‘face of the ground.
+Similarly, while the force of the Hebrew word (shachath) can vary, depending on context, from ‘mar’ or ‘corrupt’ to ‘destroy utterly’, the use of the same word in 6:17 and 9:15, where it is equivalent to machah (‘blot out’), suggests that complete destruction is intended.

 - The pre-Flood earth was inundated through the eruption of vast reservoirs of water under the earth, not through marine waters.

-- All terrestrial life was totally erased, so that the fossil remains of such life, found in rocks continuously from the Middle Palaeozoic onwards, must belong to a period after the Flood.
+- All terrestrial life was totally erased, so that fossil remains of such life, found in rocks continuously from the Middle Palaeozoic onwards, must belong to a period after the Flood.

 - If the pre-Flood earth was totally destroyed, the boundary marking the onset of the Flood must lie beneath the present crust, and Creation Week rocks no longer exist.